-NOTES : NOTES ON CLAUSE 6.3A : 6.3 Α Cash in Lieu of Car Parking Bays Clause 6.3A added by Amendment No. 30 (1) the purposes of this clause, the term 'deficit bays' means the rence between: (GG 12.9.2014) 2 Referalso to (a) the total number of car parking bays required to be provided on the development site pursuant to clauses 6.3(1), 6.3(2) and 6.3(3) or such lesser number of bays as the Council may require having regard to clauses 6.3(4) or 6.3(5) or a planning policy; and clause 6.3 for othe car parking provisions.
-[Notes added 12.9.2014 (b) the number of bays which an applicant proposes to provide on the development site with respect to a particular Use.
-(2) if Co pplicant for planning approval for a non-residential development may, uncil agrees, make a cash payment to the Council in lieu of providing or more of the deficit bays.
-(3) bays re the Council agrees to accept a cash payment in lieu of any deficit , it must have a reasonable expectation that the payment can be t by the City: (a) to provide additional transport infrastructure in the vicinity of the development site; or (b) to acquire land for the provision of additional transport infrastructure.
-(4) amount of the cash-in-lieu payment shall be the cost estimated by the ncil to provide the deficit bays.
-The cost may include: (a) the value of land on which the deficit bays may be constructed, as estimated by a licensed valuer appointed by the Council; (b) the cost to the Council of constructing the deficit bays; and (c) the cost to the Council of constructing and installing signs, facilities or equipment to regulate the permissible period during which a vehicle may occupy the deficit bays.
-(5) costs incurred by the Council in estimating the amount of a cash-in- bayment shall be paid by the applicant seeking planning approval.
-(6) cash-in-lieu payment shall be payable in such a manner and at such as Council determines.
-(7) into trans site. relat n-in-lieu payments received by Council under this clause shall be paid appropriate funds to be used for the provision and maintenance of sport infrastructure within reasonable proximity to the development The cash-in-lieu payment may be used to reimburse Council for any ed expenses, including loan repayments, which it incurs in providing maintaining transport infrastructure.
-(8) SCA minir all comprehensive new development within Special Control Area 1 South Perth Station Precinct, cash payments in lieu of providing the num number of car parking bays on the development site as cribed in Table A of Schedule 9 are not permitted.
+6.3A Cash in Lieu of Car Parking Bays

+- (1) For the purposes of this clause, the term 'deficit bays' means the difference between: - (a) the total number of car parking bays required to be provided on the development site pursuant to clauses 6.3(1), 6.3(2) and 6.3(3) or such lesser number of bays as the Council may require having regard to clauses 6.3(4) or 6.3(5) or a planning policy; and - (b) the number of bays which an applicant proposes to provide on the development site with respect to a particular Use. - (2) An applicant for planning approval for a non-residential development may, if Council agrees, make a cash payment to the Council in lieu of providing one or more of the deficit bays. - (3) Before the Council agrees to accept a cash payment in lieu of any deficit bays, it must have a reasonable expectation that the payment can be spent by the City: - to provide additional transport infrastructure in the vicinity of the development site; or - (b) to acquire land for the provision of additional transport infrastructure. - (4) The amount of the cash-in-lieu payment shall be the cost estimated by the Council to provide the deficit bays.
+The cost may include: - the value of land on which the deficit bays may be constructed, as estimated by a licensed valuer appointed by the Council; - (b) the cost to the Council of constructing the deficit bays; and - (c) the cost to the Council of constructing and installing signs, facilities or equipment to regulate the permissible period during which a vehicle may occupy the deficit bays. - (5) Any costs incurred by the Council in estimating the amount of a cash-inlieu payment shall be paid by the applicant seeking planning approval. - (6) The cash-in-lieu payment shall be payable in such a manner and at such time as Council determines. - (7) Cash-in-lieu payments received by Council under this clause shall be paid into appropriate funds to be used for the provision and maintenance of transport infrastructure within reasonable proximity to the development site.
+The cash-in-lieu payment may be used to reimburse Council for any related expenses, including loan repayments, which it incurs in providing and maintaining transport infrastructure. - (8) For all comprehensive new development within Special Control Area SCA1 South Perth Station Precinct, cash payments in lieu of providing the minimum number of car parking bays on the development site as prescribed in Table A of Schedule 9 are not permitted.